— DAY 1 —

 PERSONAL PRAYER STARTER

-"Lord, I’ll be honest, sometimes I look at others and feel jealous, or I think I know a better way.
-Forgive me for the times I’ve let familiarity breed criticism in my heart.
+"Lord, forgive me for the times I have allowed familiarity to breed criticism in my heart.
 Give me the humility of Moses.
-Help me to trust Your placement, honour the leaders You have ordained, and find complete joy in the role You have given me.
-Give me a humble heart that willingly comes under authority, so that I can be a blessing to my leaders and experience Your protection.
+Help me to trust Your placement, honour the leaders You have ordained, and find complete joy in the role You have given me today.
 Amen."